honeybadger26/otree_rule-following-as-signal/README.md

 - Instructions program
 	- Request payID, in the same way you coded it for groupreputation3.
 This program to come as last page in the Instructions program.
 	- Delete Information Brochure page
+- Payment Info program
+	- Earnings are reported in Euros.
+[TH: This seems to be encoded in a variable that I don't know how to fix.]
+	- What variable(s) determine the round(s) that are paid?
+I'd like to be able to explain on the payment info page which round was selected to be paid.

 ## Done